Chapter 1: CyberFun

 “That’s great, because we need at least twenty players to break even on this project.
 I wasn’t sure we’d get that many.”

 Marc replies, “Some of my people have been challenging others.
 I won’t be surprised if more than a hundred show up.”

 Ryan looks frightened when he says, “I hope not!
 We don’t have the resources for that many people.”

 Kyle calmly responds, “Ryan, calm down.
 If it happens, we’ll figure out a way to handle it.”

 Marc smiles at Kyle’s calm, assured demeanor, and asks, “How can we help?”

 The four of them discuss their different options, and determine a course of action.
-Kyle calls KK and one of his part time people, asking them to come in early to help.
+Kyle calls KK and one of his part time people to ask them to come in early to help.
 Barbara, as Dr or Major Haywood wants to be called when away from the library, offers to help KK in the kitchen preparing more sandwiches and other snacks for sale.
-The part-time girl Kyle called fills two more ice chests with soft drinks and juice and three additional large thermos jugs with coffee.
-While the women are working inside Marc helps Ryan make sure all the paint-guns, masks, and supplies are securely loaded in the larger trailer while Kyle drives to his supplier and buys additional paint-guns, assorted ammunition, goggles, air bottles and other related supplies.
+The part-time girl Kyle called fills two more ice chests with soft drinks, juice, and three additional large thermos jugs with coffee.
+While the women are working inside Marc helps Ryan make sure all the paint-guns, masks, and supplies are securely loaded in the larger trailer while Kyle drives to his supplier to buy additional paint-guns, assorted ammunition, goggles, air bottles, and other related supplies.

 Everything is finished by 08:25 hours, and, while they’re a little late, they’re much better prepared for the revised projected turnout for the event.